Bristol pound: Usage

 Bristol was the first city in the UK in which taxes and business rates could be paid in a local currency.
 Bristol pound account holders could convert £Bs to and from sterling at a 1:1 ratio.
 Bristol City Council, and other organisations in the city, offered their employees the option to take part of their salaries in Bristol pounds.
 The former Mayor of Bristol, George Ferguson, accepted his entire salary (£51,000) in Bristol pounds.

 From June 2015, energy bills were able to be paid in Bristol pounds to the 100% renewable energy provider, Good Energy.
 Its CEO claimed it was a world first for paying energy bills using a local currency.

 In June 2015, according to the Bristol Pound CEO, some £1 million had been issued in £Bs.
 More than 800 businesses accepted Bristol Pounds and more than a thousand users had a Bristol pound account.

 By late 2017, five million Bristol pounds had been spent.
 However, by this stage, usage of the currency was beginning to decline.

 In March 2020, the Bristol Post reported that the currency faced an uncertain future.

 By December 2021, the deadline for reimbursements on Bristol Pound notes had passed, marking the end of the Bristol Pound as a currency.

-All payment facilities associated with the scheme ceased when the digital system closed in August 2020 and paper notes were withdrawn on 30 September 2021.